freaked1234/JellyBandwidthDemon/README.md

+# THIS IS NOT YET WORKING AND JUST A WIP
+If you want a working version, check back here from time to time If you want to contribute, message me

 # JellyDemon - Intelligent Jellyfin Bandwidth Management

 A Python daemon that automatically manages Jellyfin user bandwidth limits based on real-time network demand and external streaming activity.